Cybereason/Logout4Shell/README.md

 even if Cybereason or its related parties are advised of the possibility of such damages.
 Cybereason undertakes no duty to update the Code or this advisory.

+## License
+The source code for the site is licensed under the MIT license, which you can find in the LICENSE file.